secondconf/code-of-conduct/staff-procedure-for-incident-handling.md

 - Other people involved in the incident

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for PyCon.
-Depending on the severity/details of the incident, please follow these guidelines:
+This initial response is very important and will set the tone for SecondConf.
+Depending on the severity and details of the incident, please follow these guidelines:

 - If there is any general threat to attendees or the safety of anyone including conference staff is in doubt, summon security or police